Bad (album): Singles

-"Bad" reached number one on the Billboard Hot 100, and remained there for two weeks, becoming the album's second number-one single, and Jackson's eighth number-one entry on the chart.
-It also peaked at number one on the Hot R&B Singles, Hot Dance Club Play and Rhythmic chart.
+"Bad" was the album's second number-one single and Jackson's eighth number one on the Billboard Hot 100, and remained here for two weeks.
+It also reached number one on the Hot R&B Singles, Hot Dance Club Play and Rhythmic chart.
 Internationally, the song was also commercially successful, charting at the top of the charts in seven other countries including Ireland, Italy, Norway, Spain, and the Netherlands.
 "The Way You Make Me Feel" was the third consecutive Billboard Hot 100 number one and reached number one in Ireland and Spain.
 "Man in the Mirror" reached number one on the Billboard Hot 100 and in Italy, as well as top 5 in Canada.
 On July 2, 1988, "Dirty Diana" became the record-breaking fifth Billboard Hot 100 number-one single from Bad.
 Jackson was the first artist in history to achieve five number-one singles on the Hot 100 from one album.
-In recognition of this achievemnent, Epic Records released a promotional poster including the text 'NO ONE'S EVER BEEN THIS BAD'.
+In recognition of this achievement, Epic Records released a promotional poster including the text "No One's Ever Been This Bad".
 Before the start of the Wembley Stadium show during the Bad tour in 1988, Diana, Princess of Wales, who was in attendance, informed Jackson that it was one of her favorite songs.
 "Another Part of Me" achieved less success, reaching number 11 on the Billboard Hot 100, but topped the R&B singles chart.
 Like Jackson's earlier songs in his career such as "Can You Feel It" and "We Are the World", the lyrics of the song emphasize global unity, love and outreach.
 "Smooth Criminal" became the sixth top 10 single on the Billboard Hot 100, peaking at number seven.
 The song reached number one in Belgium, Iceland, the Netherlands and Spain.
 Though it did not top any chart, in retrospective reviews it has been acclaimed as one of the best songs on Bad and one of Jackson's signature songs.
 Released outside the United States and Canada, "Leave Me Alone" topped the Irish charts and reached the top ten in five other countries.
 "Leave Me Alone" was Jackson's response to negative and exaggerated rumors about him that frequently appeared in the tabloids post-1985 after the success of Thriller.
 The music video was the recipient of Best Music Video at the 1990 Grammy Awards.